lbl-srg/obc/specification/source/cdl.rst

       ...;
    annotation (__cdl(generatePointlist=true));

-It specifies that the sequence should have a point list, the ``uWin`` is a hardwired digital input point that can be used for trending and alarming, and the ``yVal`` is not a hardwired point that can only be used for trending.
+It specifies that a point list should be generated for the sequence, the ``uWin`` is a hardwired digital input point that can be used for trending and alarming, and the ``yVal`` is not a hardwired point that can only be used for trending.
 The point list table will be like: